apache/gravitino/README.md

 to build a compressed distribution package.

-Note:

-1. Build Gravitino against JDK8 and ensure that you have installed JDK8 in your environment.
-2. Build the Gravitino trino-connector against JDK17 and ensure that you have installed JDK17 in your environment.

 For the details of building and testing Gravitino, please see [How to build Gravitino](docs/how-to-build.md).

 ## Quick start